1. Purpose of policy

 2. Policy scope and application

-This policy applies to all staff of the University and should be read in conjunction with the principles relating to the giving and receipt of gifts and benefits outlined in the Public Sector Ethics Act 1994, the USC Staff Code of Conduct and the Financial Accountability Act 2009.
+This policy applies to all staff of the University and should be read in conjunction with the principles relating to the giving and receipt of gifts and benefits outlined in the Public Sector Ethics Act 1994 and the USC Staff Code of Conduct.

 Gifts and benefits means:

 - the transfer of property or other benefit